Pinhole Gum Rejuvenation

 Recovery from Pinhole Gum Rejuvenation Surgery

 As with any incision, there will be a recovery process.
 Patients may experience limited bleeding, some swelling, and some discomfort.
 We advise patients to follow all recovery steps as discussed with our team.
 We strongly ask that patients seek immediate medical attention for any signs that indicate infection or seem out of the ordinary including fever or unusual bleeding.
-Most patients can resume regular activities within one to two weeks following surgery.
+Most patients can resume regular activities within one week following surgery.